1Solon/Shadow-Empire-PBEM-Bot/README.md

 USER_MAPPINGS=1 Player1 123456789012345678,2 Player2 234567890123456789
 ```

-Each mapping follows the format `PlayerName DiscordUserID`, with multiple mappings separated by commas.
+Each mapping follows the format `Order Username DiscordUserID` with multiple mappings separated by commas.

 #### How to Get Discord User IDs